-New Zealand’s native flora has evolved in isolation over millions of years.
-80% of our trees, ferns and flowering plants are only found in New Zealand.
+Like our special animals, New Zealand’s native flora has evolved in isolation over millions of years.
+80% of our trees, ferns and flowering plants are endemic, which means they are only found in New Zealand.

 There are many different areas where plants grow in New Zealand.
 That means there are many different types of plants.
 For example:

 - kauri and kohekohe forests

 - rainforest dominated by rimu, beech, tawa, mataī and rātā

 - ferns and flax

 Find out more about New Zealand’s native plants and plant habitats.

 Importance of plants

 Plants are vital to our lives and the natural systems that sustain us.